dward2/BME547/Assignments/numpy_matplotlib_assignment.md

 # NumPy and Matplotlib Exercise
-In Sakai, there is a "NumPy and Matplotlib Exercise" assignment.
+In Canvas, there is a "NumPy and Matplotlib Exercise" assignment.
 In that assignment, you will find a link to a GitHub Classroom assignment.
 Click on that link to accept the assignment.
 The repository that is created contains two Jupyter notebooks.